 3.7.7.3 Any Registered Name Holder that intends to license use of a domain name to a third party is nonetheless the Registered Name Holder of record and is responsible for providing its own full contact information and for providing and updating accurate technical and administrative contact information adequate to facilitate timely resolution of any problems that arise in connection with the Registered Name.
 A Registered Name Holder licensing use of a Registered Name according to this provision shall accept liability for harm caused by wrongful use of the Registered Name, unless it promptly discloses the current contact information provided by the licensee and the identity of the licensee to a party providing the Registered Name Holder reasonable evidence of actionable harm.

+The study should be constructed with the goal of informing best practices as well as supporting policy.

 The BC agrees with the interview comments that “all three constituencies described as favorable or feasible a study designed to identify and document current procedures and policies and the functional and dysfunctional relationships among those making, receiving, and processing relay/reveal requests.”